Bai-Yu-Lan/KnowledgeGraph_metaData/README.md

 # KnowledgeGraph_metaData
 The yaml files of meta data in knowledge graph

-Try to add auto update function
+Try to add auto-update function